Azure/Industrial-IoT/docs/opcvault-services-overview.md

 To support a factory network Global Discovery Server the OPC Vault module can be deployed on the edge, execute as a local .Net Core application or can be started in a docker image.
-Due to a lack of Auth2 authentication support in the current OPC UA .Net Standard stack, the functionality of OPC Vault edge module is limited to a Reader role, because a user cannot be impersonated from the edge module to the micro service using the OPC UA GDS standard interface.
+Due to a lack of Auth2 authentication support in the current OPC UA .Net Standard stack, the functionality of the OPC Vault edge module is limited to a Reader role, because a user cannot be impersonated from the edge module to the micro service using the OPC UA GDS standard interface.
-Only operations which do not require the Write, Manage or Sign role are permitted at this point(*).
+Only operations which do not require the Write, Manage or Sign role are permitted at this point[(*)](/docs/Yet-Unsupported-features).

+## Yet Unsupported features

-(*) not supported yet, please open issues to request new features.
+**(*)** not supported yet, please open issues to request support for new features.